acbsp/bonafide.guru/en/contents.rst

-   find a long awaited fool-proof solution to ISKCON's much battered Guru & Initiation system, certainly due to which millions of dollars, thousands of devotees, all good name and position has been snatched away from this wonderful movement given to us by Srila Prabhupada?
+   find a long awaited fool-proof solution to ISKCON's much battered Guru & Initiation system, certainly due to which millions of dollars, thousands of devotees, all good name and position has been snatched away from this wonderful movement given to us by |SP|?
    Oh! our good friend Jayapataka Maharaja, do you possess any perception of how valuable our time in this human form of life is, certainly not meant to be wasted in pointless & frivolous discussions